 This new way of relationship mapping doesn’t just add stakeholders to the mix, it also muddies the waters of decision-making, turning what once a simple task—determining who had the final purchasing authority—into a guessing game.
 Executives likely still control the purse strings, but who do they look to for insight on new tools?
 Who are the influencers?
 Who are the derailers?
 No org chart will tell Emma that.

 “It’s really difficult to find out who to talk to in an organization,” said Jodi Watson, current Emissary and former CMO at Petco.
 “Just because someone has the title doesn’t mean they’re the one creating the action or developing the program.”

-The fact is, it’s much harder to sell based purely on features and value than it used to be, it’s more important than ever for Emma to know who pulls the strings from behind the scenes and whose opinion carries more weight in the buying decision—and she won’t get that from an org chart alone.
+The fact is, it’s much harder to sell based purely on features and value than it used to be, it’s more important than ever for Emma to know who pulls the strings from behind the scenes and whose opinion carries more weight in the buying decision—and she won’t get that from relationship mapping an org chart alone.

 “In my career, never has someone with the executive title actually been the nexus of a vendor relationship mapping or the start of a vendor relationship,” says Watson.
 “It’s always someone who either works for that person or a real go-getter in another department who’s been influencing that department.
 It really helps to know who the players are and how to navigate within that organization at the beginning of and throughout an engagement.”